openshift/kubesan/docs/1-getting-started.md

 deletionPolicy: Delete
 ```

-Create a `StorageClass` that uses the Subprovisioner CSI plugin and specifies
+Create a `StorageClass` that uses the Subprovisioner CSI plugin and
-the path to the backing device:
+specifies the name of the shared volume group that you previously
+created (here, `my-vg`):

 ```yaml
 apiVersion: storage.k8s.io/v1